agebe/ria/README.md

 # ria

 ria is an interpreted [JVM](https://en.wikipedia.org/wiki/Java_virtual_machine) scripting language.
 The syntax is quite close to Java with some Javascript, Groovy and Gradle mixed in.
-Scripts can be run from the CLI and executed with the native launcher or integrated into your java programs.
-It comes with builtin dependency management that is similar to Gradles.
+Scripts can be run from the CLI and executed with the native launcher or integrated into your Java programs.
+The script system uses the same data types as Java and script are meant to use Java types (e.g. java.util.List).
+It comes with builtin dependency management that is similar to Gradles to easily use libraries published in any maven repository.
 The firewall feature allows to define limits on what the script can do.
 This might be interesting If you want to allow e.g. customers to write configuration scripts that run on your JVM without being able exit the JVM or do other nasty things.

 # Requirements